mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/deploy-aws/_index.md

 For details on how to develop and package apps for AWS see [Package / AWS]({{< ref "package-aws" >}})

-There are 3 steps required to enable AWS applications on a self-managed Mattermost instance.
+There are three steps required to enable AWS applications on a self-managed Mattermost instance.

 ### 1. Initialize the AWS environment.